clearcare/policies/source/sections/01-introduction.md

 2. Upon receipt of the email, a Zendesk ticket with the details of the request will be automatically created and assigned to the Cloudticity Security Officer or Privacy Officer.
 Zendesk is a ticket management application used to track request status and outcomes.
 3. Cloudticity will confirm if a current NDA is in place with the party requesting the audit report.
 If there is no NDA in place, Cloudticity will send one for execution.
 4. Once it has been confirmed that an NDA is executed, the Cloudticity Security Officer or Privacy Officer must Approve or Reject the request.
 If the request is rejected, Cloudticity will notify the requesting party that we cannot share the requested report and solve the Zendesk ticket.
-4. If the request has been Approved, Cloudticity will send the customer the requested audit report and solve the Zendesk ticket.
+4. If the request is approved, Cloudticity will send the customer the requested audit report and solve the Zendesk ticket.

 ## 1.6 Version Control